susanBuck/notes/11_Security/02_HTTPS.md

 4. The digital signature of the certificate-issuing authority

-### Factors for choosing a SSL certificate:
+## Factors for choosing a SSL certificate:

 * Price
-* Waranty - the amount payable to your site visitors if they incur loss from an online transaction as a result of a mis-issued certificate
+* Warranty - the amount payable to your site visitors if they incur loss from an online transaction as a result of a mis-issued certificate
 * What it validates (domain ownership or company + domain ownership)
 * How many domains it supports
 * EV - Extra validation - green bar assurnace
 * How long it will take for the SSL certificate to be issued

-### Where to get your SSL Certificate:
+## Where to get your SSL Certificate:

 * From your web host if they sell them (benefit: they'll often install it for you)
 * Directly from one of CAs mentioned above
-* Free: [StartSSL](http://www.startssl.com/) - Works on one domain only (no subdomains)
+* Free: [StartSSL](http://startssl.com/) - Works on one domain only (no subdomains)

-### Self-signed certificates:
+## Self-signed certificates:

 * Provides for encryption but not identity validation
 * Good for internal projects